 Student Learning Targets

-envelope, genome, host, phage, relative size, scale, structure, transmission, vaccine
+envelope, genome, host, phage, relative size, scale, transmission, vaccine, virus replication cycle, zoonotic disease

 SEP2, SEP5, SP8